Connect with us

 Writing friends encouraged Virginia to submit the manuscript to University Press of Mississippi.

-“I got an email from Oddfellows Gallery in downtown Hattiesburg saying that Carolyn Brown was going to be there for a signing ,” Virginia recalls.
+“I got an email from Oddfellows Gallery in downtown Hattiesburg saying that Carolyn Brown was going to be there for a signing event,” Virginia recalls.
 “Professors and graduate students who wanted to publish their dissertations were invited to attend.
 I was neither a professor nor a graduate student, but I went anyway.”

 University Press approved the book in 2021 and Virginia received her contract in 2022.
 The book, Becoming Ezra Jack Keats, was published this year.